-Our veterinary dermatologists are trained to treat a wide variety of skin conditions, including:
+Our Board Certified Veterinary Dermatologists® specialize in treating a wide variety of skin conditions, including:

-- Itching, excessive dander or scale, greasy skin, dry skin or crusting, lumps and bumps
+- Itching, excessive dander or scale, greasy skin, dry skin or crusting

-- Skin allergies to food, fleas or environment
+- Skin allergies to food, fleas, or environmental substances

 - Nail disease